TechVenture-Society/NebulaX-Navigator/README.md

 ## About

 This is a space navigator.
-Specifies the distance, speed, and direction of an object.
+It determines the distance, speed and direction of an object.
 These are stars, galaxies and asteroids.
-Estimates the speed of asteroids and other objects flying in space, flying dangerously or not.
-This is all done by AI, I just wrote the code.
+Estimates the speed of an object, whether it is dangerous or not if it flies in your direction.
+It also evaluates the path on which to fly, as quickly and reliably as possible.
+All this is done by AI.
 Data taken from open sources.
-The first object is the International Space Station.
-Why? it is the only flying ship in space with people.
-Secondly, where do you want to fly.
-This navigator will show the trajectory where to fly, for example, to Mars.
-It will show how much to fly to Mars and also counts in meters, kilometers.
-Over time, I will add other metric systems of measurement.

 ## Install from Releases